lsst-ts/ts_atdometrajectory/README.rst

 ###################
-ts_ATDomeTrajectory
+ts_atdometrajectory
 ###################

-``ts_ATDomeTrajectory`` is a Commandable SAL Component (CSC) to make the auxiliary telescope dome track the telescope at the Vera C. Rubin Observatory.
+``ATDomeTrajectory`` is a Commandable SAL Component (CSC) to make the auxiliary telescope dome track the telescope at the Vera C. Rubin Observatory.

 `Documentation <https://ts-atdometrajectory.lsst.io>`_